rajeshrawat181/upload-download-csv/README.md

 // add roles in Role table whatever role we need to use like- User,SA,ADMIN

 ## Lombok
-Install Lombok in your IDE for reduce boilerplate code like setter and getter and logs or define settor and gettor and logger reference
+Install Lombok plugin in your IDE for reduce boilerplate code like setter and getter and logs or need to implement settor and gettor in POJO classes and logger references

 ## CSV Error File(error_fileName)
 Change directory path in application.properties